marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 {% endhighlight %}

 For a persistence layer, data persistence is crucial for this reason it's needed to mount a persistent volume defining a persistent volume claim.
 The **init.sql** file is executed only at the first start of the container.
-Even if a restart occour, using the mounted persistent volume the container will understand that the database is already initialized and will restore data from the volume.
+Even if a restart occur, using the mounted persistent volume the container will understand that the database is already initialized and will restore data from the volume.

-Notice that this solution is simple and cheap but it is good only for test environment.
-If is needed to go in production I suggest to use a more scalable and reliable solution.
-Most Cloud provider offer database solution that can better address these problems and can be easily integrated into Kubernetes.
+Notice that this solution is simple and cheap, but it is good only for test environment.
+If it's needed to go in production I suggest using a more scalable and reliable solution.
+Most cloud provider offer database solution that can better address these problems and can be easily integrated into Kubernetes.

 ## Application layer
-For this task, we take advantage of the quarkus kubernetes extension that automatically creates the 99% if kubernates.yaml file.
-It understand that we added health and metrics extensions and add in the kubernetes descriptor:
+For this task, we take advantage of the Quarkus Kubernetes extension that automatically creates the 99% of the kubernates.yaml file.
+It understands that we added health and metrics extensions to the project and adds in the Kubernetes descriptor:
-- **annotations** that can be used by prometheus to select the pod
+- **annotations** that can be used by Prometheus to select the pod
 - **livenessProbe** and **readinessProbe** already configured on the right endpoint and port
 - **service** that simplify the connection with other applications.